 Constipation is a common digestive disorder.
-Everyone has faced this problem at least several times during life.
-If it is very seldom after antibiotic intake or after surgery, it is not dangerous.
+Everyone has faced this problem at least several times during their life.
+If it is very seldom after antibiotic intake or after surgery, it is not a problem.
 However, if constipation is long-lasting, it can lead to very dangerous consequences.

 Why does it happen?

-The muscles of the colon wall contact slowly and the intestinal contents move not fast enough through the digestive track, too much water is absorbed from the food.
-The result is hard stool that is difficult to eliminate.
+The muscles of the colon wall contract slowly and the intestinal contents move not fast enough through the digestive tract, too much water is absorbed from the food.
+The result is a hard stool that is difficult to eliminate.